missmatsuko/matsuko.ca/src/data/blog/redesigning-an-ad-blocker-menu.md

 - Is it clear how the power button works with ctrl/cmd and clicking?

 ### User feedback
-Although I did not perform formal user testing, I did receive user feedback through informal online discussions.
+Although I did not perform formal user research, I did receive user feedback through informal online discussions.
 Here I have grouped the feedback into themes.

 #### Things that users find useful
 - I like seeing the number of requests blocked on the page because I know that the ad blocker has prevented something from loading.
 It lets me know that the ad blocker is working, and I know that it may be the cause of my problem if the page is not working properly.